melharfi/CryptDecrypt/README.md

 Notice that a new file is generated when encrypting or decrypting file as the original remain the same to avoid any corruption or damaged source

-If you like the tool give buy me a coffe : paypal m.elharfi@gmail.com
+If you like the tool buy me a coffe : paypal m.elharfi@gmail.com